Kidepo Valley National Park: Uganda’s Last Great Wilderness

 Leopards: Uganda’s Finest

 If there is one predator that defines Lake Mburo, it is the leopard.
-The park probably contains the highest concentration of leopards found anywhere in Uganda, about 25 in total, according to a recent camera trap study.
-Elusive by nature, they are most reliably seen on night game drives, when they patrol the woodland tracks with quiet, liquid confidence.
 Seeing a leopard in the wild is always special; at Lake Mburo, your chances are genuinely excellent.

 Birdwatching at Lake Mburo: A Birders Paradise